 Let’s get one thing straight right now.
 There is an absolute difference between caring and people pleasing, between having a big heart and being a pushover.

-You can care, but don’t lose yourself in the process.
+You can care deeply, but don’t lose yourself in the process.

 You can love, but don’t forget what you need.

 You can be there, but not for people who won’t be in return.

 You can be selfless, but don’t be foolish.

 I understand where you’re coming from.
 Believe me, my entire life has been built around my emotions.
 Every single day I’m pouring them out on the page.
 Every single day is an exercise in unraveling the pieces of myself so that I can articulate them in a way that (hopefully) relates to someone else.